 ANSO 345 Theories of Society and Culture

 ARTX 150 Survey of Art II: 1600-1945

 ARTX 223 The Long 19th-Century Art

 HIST 237 Women in European Society

 HIST 250 Revolution, Industry, and Imperialism: Europe in the 19th Century

 HIST 255 Contemporary Europe

 HIST 259 Topics in Modern European History

 HIST 263 Jews in Changing Europe

 HIST 394 Seminar in Modern European History

 MUSC 330 Western Music in the Classic and Romantic Eras

 MUSC 335 Western Music in the 20th Century

 PHIL 109 Existentialism and Film

 PHIL 207 18th-Century Philosophy

 PHIL 208 19th-Century Philosophy

 POLS 210 Comparative Political Institutions: Social Europe

 POLS 231/SEMN 209 The Politics of Rights & Immigration

 POLS 270 The European Union: Institutions, Actors, Aliens, and Outcomes

 POLS 330 The Politics of the Holocaust

 THEA 280 The Theatre of Revolt: Modernism and Post-Modernism in Western Theatre

 British Studies

 ENGL 265, 266, 267, 268 (British Literature), 435 (when the topic is British literature)

 HIST 241 Britain and the British Empire: 1688 to the Present

 French Studies

 ARTX 223 The Long 19th-Century Art

 FREN 301 (when the topic is French literature), 401 (when the topic is French culture), 435 (when the topic is French literature), 450, 490 (French literature)

 HIST 244 French Revolution and Napoleon

 German Studies

 GERM 301, 410, 411, 412, 420, 421, 423, 430, 490 (German literature and cinema)

 GERM 470 Contemporary German Culture

 HIST 246 Germany and Central Europe in the 19th Century

 HIST 247 History of Germany and Central Europe: 1890 to the Present

 Spanish Studies

 SPAN 401 (when the topic is Spanish culture), 495 (when the topic is Spanish literature)

 SPAN 460, 465, 470, 491 (Spanish literature)

 International and Area Studies courses

 IAST 290 Sophomore Seminar The sophomore seminar in international and area studies is intended to provide an opportunity for IAST majors to bring their skill in comparative study and their knowledge of a specific area of the globe together around a common theme.
 Students will compare the regional and area similarities and differences with regard to the topic of the seminar as well as develop increased expertise in their area of focus through exploration of the seminar topic's ramifications in that region.
 Upcoming topics -- Spring 2011: Human Rights Issues that Affect Children; Winter 2012: Capitalisms and Socialisms.
 Prerequisite: Sophomore IAST Majors Only

+IAST/WGS 295 Women in Latin America This seminar provides an anthropological and historical introduction to the study of gender, gender-based violence, and women's activism in Latin America, with a focus on the realities and lived experiences of women in Latin America not only as victims of violence and oppression, but also as survivors and agents of their own herstory.
+Emphasis is placed on the phenomenon of gender violence, gender inequality, state terror, racism and socio-economic marginalization of women, children and LGBTIQ individuals.

 Professors: Bundy, Sugimori

 Requirements for the Minor in Japanese

 Number of Units

 Six units are required.